MiguelCastillo/bit-runner/README.md

 # bit-runner
-> JavaScript Task Runner to configure and run pipelines for your application assets (task sequences).
+> JavaScript task runner for configuring and running asset pipelines

 bit-runner's primary goal is to execute tasks, and the engine that executes these tasks is optimized to reduce I/O operations by piping data from one task to another.